ChrisLubera/NYC-Schools-iOS/README.md

 # Anything I should know about the iOS version?

 Yes!
 Like other versions, ideally I'd be using the Firebase backend for this, but because I don't want to pay to keep the server running (or make it vulnerable to DDOS attacks and owe Google Cloud a lot of money), all of the data is just loaded locally.
+Because of this, some of the error handling isn't ideal, because (as long as nothing is touched) the data won't have issues loading (famous last words...)